shaibs3/TechTrain_module2/Cgroups.md

     top -p $(ps --ppid $(pgrep -f stress) | awk '{print $1}' | tail -n 1)
     ```
 4. **Question** What will happen to the cpu usage of a single stress program if you run the command multiple times?
-   1. To verify your assumption, Run the command from step 2 again.
+   1. To verify your assumption, Run the command from step 2 again and check the cpu usage of a single stress program using the command from step 3.
 Can you explain the results?

 5. **Cleanup:**
    ```bash